This post may contain affiliate links. Read the full disclosure here.

 One of the benefits of having a morning routine as a mom is having designated “me time” before the day gets away from you.
 A guaranteed hour of your day that’s calm, quiet, and uninterrupted by kiddos.
 When you don’t give yourself enough time alone to decompress and focus on your own needs, you can start to resent your children.

 GASP!
 Did I just say resent?
 Yes, I did.
-If you’re a mom than I know you’ve been there before.
-You haven’t had any time to yourself, you have kids hanging off of your body for most of the day, they’re always wanting something from you and because you haven’t had a chance to recharge you have nothing left to give.
+If you’re a mom then I know you’ve been there before.
+You haven’t had any time to yourself, you have kids hanging off of your body for most of the day, they’re always wanting something from you, and because you haven’t had a chance to recharge, you have nothing left to give.
 You find yourself feeling agitated and annoyed by your children and that’s the last thing you want to feel.
 So then you feel super guilty and it’s just a vicious cycle.

 Carving out time in the morning is great because we know our children are warm and cozy in their beds and we can really relax without worrying about them.
-Or at least worry too much.
 We can have time to do the things that are important for our self-care and recharge.

-Avoid technology.
-Don’t waste your precious alone time in the morning scrolling Instagram, watching TV, or checking emails.
-Your morning routine should emphasis focusing inward, not outward.
+Don’t waste your precious alone time in the morning scrolling Instagram or TikTok.
+Your morning routine should emphasize focusing inward, not outward.
 However, if you find joy in checking social media or watching your favorite show, then save it for the end of your routine.
 Just make sure to place priority on the inner work first.

 6 steps to a more peaceful and productive morning routine for moms